fanshuoshuo/MachineLearning_Andrew-Ng/README.md

-# MechineLearning
+# MachineLearning
-algorithmm in mechine learning part one： mechine learning course by Andrew Ng
+algorithmm in machine learning part one： machine learning course by Andrew Ng